kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/t-photos/README.md

 - ### Funny Photo
-- This photo was taken while we were attempting to lift our classmates LIN JHONG-BIN.
+- This photo was taken while we were attempting to lift our classmates.
 In fact, it was a bit difficult to lift them, and we almost dropped them.

 <div align="center"><img src="./img/funny_photo.jpg" width = "562" height = "456" alt="趣味照" /> </div>